-The new committee came into office in May 2020 and will run for two years.
-We have big plans to continue and expand upon the great wOrk done in previous years, so stay tuned for updates!
+The new committee came into office in September 2022 and will run for two years.
+We have big plans to continue and expand upon the great work done in previous years, so stay tuned for updates!

 Meet the team

 Our goal is to bring you more information and opportunities than ever before to help you discover what a career in O&G could be like for you.
 This year, we aim to launch a resource hub including revision resources, intercalation opportunities and an electives database.
 Keep an eye of the new podcast series too!

 Molly is currently in her first year as a doctor in Essex and is based in East London.
 Her key interests include reproductive rights and early pregnancy, the provision of inclusive sexual and reproductive healthcare, and all things surgical.
 She is incredibly passionate about O&G, and is excited to use her new role as President to share and explore this passion with the UK medical student and doctor community.

 Molly previously sat on the BUSOG committee as Events and Finance Officer, and runs a charity which assists displaced doctors to re-qualify in the UK.
 In her spare time, she can often be found sunbathing and/or listening to podcasts.